kratisto/docs/pages/public_cloud/public_cloud_databases/mongodb_14_deploy_with_terraform/guide.en-asia.md

     - A [Public Cloud project](https://www.ovhcloud.com/asia/public-cloud/) in your OVHcloud account
     - Access to the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/asia/&ovhSubsidiary=asia)
     - A private vRack network that can be accessed from your Public Cloud project (if you don’t have one, please refer to our guide [Configuring vRack for Public Cloud](/pages/public_cloud/public_cloud_network_services/getting-started-07-creating-vrack)).
-    - An OpenStack user account in your Public Cloud project (if you don’t have one, please refer to the following guide: [Creating and deleting OpenStack users](/pages/public_cloud/compute/create_and_delete_a_user/)).
+    - An OpenStack user account in your Public Cloud project (if you don’t have one, please refer to the following guide: [Managing OpenStack users](/pages/public_cloud/compute/create_and_delete_a_user/)).
 - **Terraform requirements**
     - You must have downloaded the `openrc.sh` file for interaction with the OpenStack platform.
 If not already downloaded, please refer to the following guide: [Setting OpenStack environment variables](/pages/public_cloud/compute/loading_openstack_environment_variables)
     - You must have created a token to log in to the OVHcloud API.
 If it's not already created, please refer to the following guide: [First Steps with the OVHcloud APIs](/pages/manage_and_operate/api/first-steps)